Combined authority: Creation and amendment

-Combined authorities consist of two or more contiguous English local government areas.
-The creation of a combined authority is voluntary and all local authorities within the area must give their consent before it can be created.
-The local authority of any district of England outside Greater London can join a combined authority, and a county council can become part of a combined authority even if only some of the non-metropolitan districts that make up the county are within the combined authority area.
-A local authority may only belong to one combined authority.
+CAs and CCAs consist of two or more contiguous English local government areas.
+The creation of a CA or CCA is voluntary and all local authorities within the area must give their consent before it can be created.
+The local authority of any district of England outside Greater London can join a CA, and a county council can become part of a CA even if only some of the non-metropolitan districts that make up the county are within the combined area.
+A local authority may only belong to one CA.

+CCAs can only be formed by upper-tier authorities: county councils and unitary authorities.
+The members of a CCA are appointed by its constituent councils.
+In addition, a CCA may appoint additional members and allow another body to nominate members; these members are non-voting unless decided otherwise.

-There are three stages to the creation or amendment of a combined authority.
-Firstly a review must be undertaken to establish the likelihood that a combined authority would improve: On completion of the review the local authorities produce and publish a proposed scheme of the combined authority to be created, including the area that will be covered, the constitution, and the functions.
-This will include details of membership of the authority, remuneration, and how meetings will be chaired and recorded.
-Following a period of consultation and subject to the approval of the Secretary of State for Communities and Local Government, the combined authority is formally created, dissolved, or altered by a statutory instrument.
+There are three stages to the creation or amendment of a CA. Firstly a review must be undertaken to establish the likelihood that a CA would improve:

+On completion of the review, the local authorities produce and publish a proposed scheme of the combined authority to be created, including the area that will be covered, the constitution, and the functions.
+This will include details of membership of the CA or CCA, remuneration, and how meetings will be chaired and recorded.
+Following a period of consultation and subject to the approval of the Secretary of State for Communities and Local Government, the CA or CCA is formally created, dissolved, or altered by a statutory instrument.
-Current combined authorities

-Following the unsuccessful English mayoral referendums in 2012, combined authorities were encouraged as an alternative structure to receive additional powers and funding as part of 'city deals'.

-Proposed combined authorities

-Several additional combined authorities have been proposed.
-In 2022 a government white paper was published which included nine areas invited to take part in devolution deals.